Bachelor of Education (B. ED.)

 18- Parking space

 There are several Laboratories and Resource Centres in the B. Ed.
-Department:

 Science Lab and Physical & Health Education Lab